What Communication Is and Its Forms

 Verbal, Non-verbal, Written, Visual.

-Different situations need different forms.
 A complex policy needs writing.
 A relationship needs verbal.
 A quick mass update needs visual.
 A difficult conversation needs verbal with non-verbal awareness.
+Using only one form for everything produces partial communication.

 How was this article?